mloubout/SC20Paper/response.md

 We are showing performance results of three different codes -- TTI, elastic, and isotropic acoustic -- thus exploring different physics and discretizations.
 These results are, respectively, in sections [...].
 As we explain in our reply to R2, ours is an application-oriented paper built off high-level abstractions running on a cloud-based system.
 To achieve this, we're using several bleeding edge technologies -- an established DSL-based system such as Devito (used in companies and academia), the Azure cloud, Docker (for ease of installation, use and reproducibility), the rapidly-spreading GitHub Actions for continuos integration, and much more.
 The use and orchestration of these technologies is thouroughly described in the paper, and this should be, in our opinion, of strong interest for the SC audience.

-> For actual seismic surveys, the imaging (interpretation) part is only 10% of the survey.
-Of course, one does us the RTM in developing the velocity model which adds to complexity in a way.
-Ease of use coupled with excellent scalable performance while important doesn't address the real "industrial" problems, it helps a little.
+> For actual seismic surveys, the imaging (interpretation) part is only 10% of the survey. [...] while important doesn't address the real "industrial" problems, it helps a little.

 The industrial problem does indeed involve muliple parts, such as data acquisition, processing, and, most importantly, velocity model building.
 We do not claim here to solve all these problems; however, we demonstrate that the combination of advanced technolgies such as high-level DSLs and compilers is key to highly efficient sesimic modeling and imaging at industrial scale.
 The complexity of model building requires advanced optimization methods.
 The straightforward access to computationally and easy-to-develop wave-equation solvers enable research and development for seismic inversion.
 Devito is therfore used for the development of inital background model building [@mojica2019tab] or cycle skipping mitigating methods [@rizzuti2020EAGEtwri; @louboutin2020SEGtwri] and compressive least square migration [@witte2018cls] based on a linear algebra framework for seismic inversion built on top of devito [@witte2018alf].
 We have added a clarification in the introduction.

-## Review of pap429s2 by Reviewer 4
+> Dropping the discussion on the 3D elastic wave and [...] might demonstrate the value of Devito better.

+We believe that showing the new capabilities of Devito -- the tensor language -- for a different physics and discretization is as important to the SC audience as a strong scaling experiment.
+In fact, strong scaling may, to some extent, be regarded as more of an academic exercise in seismic imaging:

+* even with high-frequency FWI, a typical shot-level computation requires no more than a bunch of nodes (often order of units);
+* there is an outer-level of parallelism for inversion, essentially a farm (master-slave) where the individual workers and internally MPI-parallel.

+## R4
 Detailed Comments for Authors
     This manuscript describes optimizations for Devito, a symbolic DSL designed for geophysics, to extend its use for industrial scale modeling of seismic inversion problems.
     Strengths: